octosteve/octosteve.github.io/source/2021-04-16-phoenix-on-turbo.html.markdown

 Turbo is made up of 3 components available in the `@hotwired/turbo` js library: Turbo Drive, Turbo Frames, and Turbo Streams.

 ### Turbo Drive
 Turbo Drive gives your pages a nice boost for "free".
-It converts all of your http calls into XHR requests and replaces to body in line.
+It converts all of your http calls into XHR requests and replaces the body in line.
 If you think this sounds a lot like [turbolinks](https://github.com/turbolinks/turbolinks), you're right!
 Turbo Drive is the next generation of that concept.

 You'll notice I used _free_ in quotes.
 Turbo Drive places state _in the browser_.
 From the [Handbook](https://turbo.hotwire.dev/handbook/building):
 > Turbo is fast because it prevents the whole page from reloading when you follow a link or submit a form.
 Your application becomes a persistent, long-running process in the browser.
 This requires you to rethink the way you structure your JavaScript.